“KISS Kara Tsukuru Big Bang” wraps up a packed 2017 for the talented units part of the Pythagoras Production franchise.

 Yuto Suzuki and Naozumi Takahashi found the short end of the stick with their solo songs.
 Takahashi‘s was too bland and Suzuki‘s was uneventful.
 Both songs failed to showcase their talented vocals.
 Taking into account the talent they usually bring to the table, it was a pity that their songs ended up being the weakest.

-“KISSから創造（つく）るBig Bang” is available for purchase on CDJAPAN for all overseas fans.
+“KISSから創造（つく）るBig Bang” is available for purchase at CDJAPAN.